rara64/windows-mixed-reality-usb-c/README.md

 Upon putting the headset on my head I found another issue with this approach, the weight.
 OEM cables use one single cable with very thin wires inside that later split to separate connections for the PC.
 This allows them to significantly reduce the weight and the amount of strain on your head.
 It's also an active cable which helps with the data integrity.
 This version however lacked this kind of features.

 My solution didn't survive very long.
 Looking at it now, I'm surprised it even worked at all!
-After a few hours of playtime, my headset started struggling and making it work for more than 5 minutes without having it crash completely was a struggle.
+After a few hours of playtime, my headset started struggling, and making it work for more than 5 minutes without having it crash completely was a headache.
-So I hit a wall and needed to find a different approach to fix my 12$ headset.
+So I needed to find a different approach to fix my 12$ headset.

 ### February 2024 - Project reboot